- Fiber + Lace + Paint

 - Maps + Stitch

 - Share...StatementMy focus has become more intimate as I aged.
 Early watercolor paintings were inspired by NASA mosaic photos from space.
 My complex mandala collages using photos and maps are archetypal forms.
-Recently I use vintage lace and fabrics, sewing notions, and stitching along with paint on canvas.
+But recently I use the more personal (and feminine) vintage lace and fabrics, sewing notions, and stitching along with paint on canvas.
 Three-dimensional expressions have followed.

 Beyond a nostalgic appeal of historic fiber, I aesthetically respond to the delicate variations of color and line of embroidery and lace.
 I do not use these resources ironically.
 I have come to own this delicacy and its floral femininity as formal qualities.
 I have found inspiration in the complex patterns of vintage lace, its feminine aura and textural richness.
 I honor the work of the anonymous women who have left us an art of subtlety and quietude.